A Born Entertainer

 As time went by, Ciceron wasn’t aware at the moment, the educational foundation and practical experiences with clients were valuable insights into the “human condition”, used as building blocks in preparing him for the day when he could pursue his true passion of being a professional actor and in the challenges of working with “creative personalities”.

-After marrying and raising two sons, Ciceron instinctively knew his time to pursue acting had arrived.
+After raising two sons, Ciceron instinctively knew his time to pursue acting had arrived.